ollie-herridge10/Project1/README.md

 # Design

-## Images
+### Images
-#### The images I have incorporated into my website give a real feel of what to expect when you arrive at the bar.
+* The images I have incorporated into my website give a real feel of what to expect when you arrive at the bar.
 The two big hero images show real detail into what the bar looks like and gives off the vibe of the place as well.
 The smaller images I have portray the finer details about my bar including the fun and games you can have there.

-## Fonts
+### Fonts
-#### I chose the Righteous font for my website as I believe it carries the weight of the IPA industry with it.
+* I chose the Righteous font for my website as I believe it carries the weight of the IPA industry with it.
 The indsutry is fun and playful so I thought Righteous had the right tone.

-## Colours
+### Colours
-#### A light greeny/blue, white and black were chosen for my website.
+* Cyan, black and white were the chosen colours for my website.
 The colour rgb(28, 236, 170) popped right off the page and gave my website a theme that I could continue with to carry on that playful sense that my website offers.

 # Wirefames